majianjia/nnom/README.md

 >[3] Huang, G., Liu, Z., Van Der Maaten, L., & Weinberger, K. Q. (2017).
 Densely connected convolutional networks.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 4700-4708).

+After 2014, Neural network are more focus on structure optimising to improve efficiency and performance, which is more important to the small footprint platforms such as MCUs.
+However, the available NN libs for MCU are too low-level which is make it sooooo difficult to use in these complex strucures.
+Therefore, we build the NNoM to manage the structures for developers, even with automatic tools for automatic deploying.

-If you would like to try those more up-to-date, decent and complex structures on MCU
+Now with NNoM, you are free to play with these more up-to-date, decent and complex structures on MCU.

-NNoM can help you to build them with only a few lines of C codes, same as you did with Python in [**Keras**](https://keras.io/)

----
+With [**Keras**](https://keras.io/) and our tools, deploying a model only takes a few line of codes.

 ## Available Operations